BiomedicalMachineLearning/CAGE_Analysis/QC_Analysis/README.md

 		conda activate /your/env
 		pip install multiqc
 		```
 	* Note the multiqc report on duplicated reads is not applicable for single-end sequencing data

+## Optional steps
+* moirai20140528/bin/trimBaseN removes N at the end of the reads
+* TagDust removes reads similar to primer dimers, linker sequences and other artifacts <http://tagdust.sourceforge.net/>
+* rRNAdust removes reads matching ribosomal RNA sequences <http://fantom.gsc.riken.jp/5/suppl/rRNAdust/>